 Pirate Life Brewing’s story is one of the most remarkable in the contemporary Australian beer scene.
 It's a tale that began in Aberdeenshire, Scotland, where two young brewers, Jack Cameron and Jared "Red" Proudfoot, met and honed their brewing skills through apprenticeships for BrewDog.

 Here, in the bitter cold of Scotland’s icy winters, the idea of one day running a successful craft brewery in Australia was spawned.
 Jack and Red worked together, studied together, lived together and drank together, always dreaming of the light at the end of the tunnel (or, perhaps, just for the sun to come out).
-It seemed that craft beer ran in the family’s blood as Michael Cameron, Jack’s father, and later CEO of the company, was also an employee at BrewDog, building their first bar in Aberdeen among other things.
+It seemed that craft beer ran in the family’s blood as Michael Cameron, Jack’s father, and later CEO of the company, was also an employee at BrewDog, building their first bar in Aberdeen at one point in a career that has taken in running venues, repping and bringing Coopers and BrewDog to the US.

-With an increased knowledge of brewing in their heads and a drive to create their own craft beer brewery, the lads jumped on a plane back to Western Australia to make it all happen.
+With an increased knowledge of brewing in their heads and a drive to create their own craft beer brewery, they jumped on a plane back to Western Australia to make it all happen.
 As the planned out their quest, Jack accepted a job at Little Creatures in Fremantle, where he continued to learn new brewing techniques and methods.
 Red followed a similar pathway, helping establish the Cheeky Monkey Brewery in the Margaret River region.